annetteclopezdavila/Advanced_Machine_Learning/Projects/Project2.md

 max(result.params)
 ~~~
 ![image](https://user-images.githubusercontent.com/67920563/110685474-511ac900-81ac-11eb-93f3-914183b4f28d.png)
-Our range of coefficients is not high, but due to our large MAE, this model may be largely biased.
+Our range of coefficients is not high, but due to our large MAE, this model is not adequate for our data.
+Let us examine other alpha values:
 ~~~
 maeSSL=[]
 for i in range(200):